kuroahna/mpv_websocket/README.md

 unwanted copied text on the page.

 ## Build
+If you want to build the binary yourself, you can follow the instructions below.
+Otherwise, skip to the [Install](#install) section.

 Ensure you have Rust installed.
 The installation instructions can be found [here](https://www.rust-lang.org/learn/get-started).
 Then you can build the binary with